 Disease and Eye Disorders

 Have you scheduled your next eye exam?
-Dr. Wang recommended adults, even with no symptoms or risk factors, schedule a screening when they hit 40.
+Dr. Colson recommended adults, even with no symptoms or risk factors, schedule a screening when they hit 40.
 Around age 60, your likelihood increases for more serious eye diseases and disorders.
 Many of these issues can be spotted ahead of time, which emphasizes the importance of these regular visits.

-Dr. Wang explained that “the most common cause of visual impairment that cannot be corrected with glasses is cataracts.
+Dr. Colson explained that “the most common cause of visual impairment that cannot be corrected with glasses is cataracts.
 Cataracts are usually an age-related change but can also be associated with certain diseases and medications.
 Visual impairment caused by cataracts is correctable with cataract surgery.”

 Age-Related Macular Degeneration